esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_3.md

 * A visualization WebSite
 * The Azure node in your Node-RED Flow

-Let's do it:

 ## Create an IoT Hub

 > If you don't have an Azure Account you can get a [Free Trial](https://azure.microsoft.com/free).

-In your browser go to the Azure Portal at https://portal.azure.com and login.
-Create a new IoT Hub with `new > Internet of Things > IoT Hub`.
+In your browser go to the Azure Portal at <https://portal.azure.com> and login int your subscription.

+You create a new IoT Hub with the menu: `new > Internet of Things > IoT Hub`.

 ![IoTHub1](./images/IoTHub.png)